 All products and services featured by IndieWire are independently selected by IndieWire editors.
 However, IndieWire may receive a commission on orders placed through its retail links, and the retailer may receive certain auditable data for accounting purposes.

-If you’re going to splurge on a soundbar, the Samsung HW-Q900T takes sound immersion to new levels.
+The Samsung HW-Q900T takes sound immersion to new levels.
 Specially designed by sound engineers, the Q900T analyzes your content to deliver optimized sound quality.
-And it has an array of great features: seven different channels (including a subwoofer channel, and dual up-firing channels), 3D True surround sound, Dolby ATMOS/DTS:X technology, and Q-symphony, a new feature that allows you to play the soundbar and Samsung QLED-TV speakers simultaneously.
-Like most of the other soundbars listed, the Q900T has Alexa built in, and comes with a remote control.
-Another option: you can tap your smartphone on the soundbar to easily stream your favorite playlist.
+And it has an array of great features: seven different channels (including a subwoofer channel and dual up-firing channels), 3D True surround sound, Dolby ATMOS/DTS:X technology, and Q-symphony, a new feature that allows you to play the soundbar and Samsung QLED-TV speakers simultaneously.
+Like most of the others listed, the Q900T has Alexa built in and a remote control, but you can also tap your smartphone on the top of the device and easily stream your favorite playlist.

 In the mood to splurge?
 Sennheiser AMBEO Soundbar holds the power of a multi-speaker home cinema system in one device.
 Serving an unmatched 3D home audio experience, the AMBEO offers immersive 5.1.4 sound that delivers deep bass without needing an additional subwoofer.
 The AMBEO is compatible with Dolby Atmos DTS:X and MPEG-H. This pricey soundbar features a handful of 1” high-fidelity tweeters producing crystal clear studio-grade sound, along with half a dozen 4” long-throw woofers reproducing 30Hz bass levels.
 It also has built-in Chromecast, Bluetooth, and HDMI connections.